Question: 1

 Question: 3

-To complete this task, sign in to the Azure portal and modify the Azure resources.
+To complete this task, sign in to the Azure portal.

 A Explanation: